klausbreyer/post-half-life-wp-plugin/readme.txt

 == Changelog ==

+= 0.1.2 =
+Bugfix for Plugin Submission
+* Added $wpdb-> prepare everywhere.

+= 0.1.1 =
+Bugfix for Plugin Submission
+* Removed reference to icon, because there is no icon right now.

 = 0.1 =
 This is first public beta release of the plugin.
 * Record every page view including the referrer for future evaluation